finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // SqlDesignApi apiInstance = apiFactory.build(SqlDesignApi.class);

         SqlDesignApi apiInstance = ApiFactoryBuilder.build(fileName).build(SqlDesignApi.class);
         String body = select abc, :p1:'this' as c1 from xxx where abc = :abcP:123 or xyz in (:p2:, 'zzz'); // String | SQL query to generate the design object from try {
+            // uncomment the below to set overrides at the request level
+            // List<ScalarParameter> result = apiInstance.putSqlToExtractScalarParameters(body).execute(opts);

             List<ScalarParameter> result = apiInstance.putSqlToExtractScalarParameters(body).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {